Master Class Info

 A master class is a when a master musician (like Pepe Romero or one of the other artists in the Portland International Guitar Series) listens to four pre-selected students who perform one piece live in front of the master class instructor and other auditors and students attending the class.
 The instructor will work with each student on an individual basis and might discuss musical interpretation, guitar technique, performance anxiety or whatever is relevant to further the student's development as a player.
 The lesson is given in an open room or performance hall so everyone attending the class can learn from the advice given.
 You do not need to be a performer in the class to benefit from a master class.
 In fact, many times it is best to attend a master class as an auditor without the distraction of needing to prepare to perform so you focus on what is being taught and you can take notes.
 Usually, there will be a Q&A section of the class where auditors may ask specific questions.
 Master classes benefit all levels of guitarist from beginning to professional.

 To be considered as a student in a master class, you must submit a short bio or description of your playing history, and a short audio or visual recording of one piece preferably the one you will be performing in the class at least TWO WEEKS prior to the date of the master class.
 Submit the MP3, YouTube link, or other form of media to firstname.lastname@example.org and put "Master Class Audition" in the subject heading.
 The master class students will be selected 2 weeks prior to the master class date.
 If you're not selected, don't be discouraged and do try out again for a future class.
 All ages are welcome.
-The fee to perform in a master class is $75 and must be paid directly after a student is accepted to a class.
+The fee to perform in a master class is $75 and $50 for Season Ticket Holders and must be paid directly after a student is accepted to a class.
 Upon acceptance, a representative will contact you to take payment over the phone give instructions on where to mail the check.
 Master class performer fee is non refundable.

 Some general tips for students performing in the class: